-• The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+- details on how to do this are in the written notice you get after your Level 2 appeal decision - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
 The "Taking Your Appeal to Level 3 and Beyond" section tells you more about Levels 3, 4, and 5 of the appeals process

-What if you miss the deadline for making your Level 1 appeal?
+What if you miss the deadline for making your Level 1 appeal to change your hospital discharge date?